dejomark/products-display/README.md

 # API

-This application does have na API, however, the outputs for storing, updating and deleting methods is very different in comparison to normal outputs of those methods.
-Had the front-end part of the app not been inside of the project and run on the same development server, the outputs would follow the standard for outputs of that nature.
+This application does have na API, however, the outputs for storing, updating and deleting methods are very different in comparison to normal outputs of those methods.
+Had the front-end part of the app not been inside of the project and run on the same development server, the outputs would have followed the standard for outputs of that nature.

 All of the endpoints in `api.php` are accessable through `[server url and port]/api/[endpoint]`.
-Keep in mind that the `updateComment` and `eraseComment` endpoint are denied unless you're logged in through the API as an admin.
+Keep in mind that `updateComment` and `eraseComment` endpoints are denied unless you're logged in through the API as an admin.